FDR0903/jmp-talk/slides.md

 # Our contributions
 <br><br><br>

-1. Identify the axioms that DEXs operate under
+1. Identify the **axioms** that **DEXs** operate under

 <br>

-2. Introduce a novel design with more strategic flexibity for liquidity providers
+2. Introduce a **novel design** with more strategic flexibity for liquidity providers

 <br>

-3. Develop models that build on the design
+3. Develop models that
-    * Can be implemented as smart contracts on blockchains
+    * can be implemented as smart contracts on blockchains
-    * Mitigates the costs of liquidity provision in current AMMs
+    * mitigate the costs of liquidity provision in current AMMs

 ---